 What is refresher training?

-As the name suggests, refresher training is a type of training program that reviews and revisits concepts that are still relevant up to date.
+As the name suggests, refresher training is a type of training program that reviews and revisits concepts that are still relevant and up to date.
 It helps restore an employee’s old skills and knowledge, which would otherwise be lost or forgotten due to lack of use.
 Overall, it seeks to keep the knowledge fresh and maintained in their memory despite taking in new learning concepts.
-Anyone can benefit from refresher training, regardless of their expertise and years of professional experience.
+Anyone can benefit from refresher training, regardless of their expertise, vulnerabilities, and years of professional experience.

 Objectives of refresher training